 Numerous eye health issues don’t present apparent symptoms until the advanced stages.
 At that point, treatment options are limited, and it may be impossible to repair existing damage.

 Comprehensive eye exams are essential to maintain healthy eyelids, eyes, and vision.
-These visits allow your ophthalmologist to screen for eye health conditions and test your sight.
-Catching problems in the early stages vastly expands your treatment options.
+These visits allow your ophthalmologist to screen for eye health conditions and test your vision.
+Catching problems in the early stages vastly expands your treatment options and improves outcomes.